Types

 The rules for merging payloads from two different type engines.

-Return a dictionary containing the selection rules for all the parameters that can be passed to the constructor of the type engine.
+It returns a dictionary containing the selection rules for all the parameters that can be passed to the constructor of the type engine.

 Each key of the dictionary is the name of a parameter and the value is a callable that takes the values of a tuple of two type engines as arguments and should return the most conservative value between the two.